Bellwether Prize

-The PEN/Bellwether Prize for Socially Engaged Fiction, formerly known as the Bellwether Prize for Fiction, is a biennial award given by the PEN America (formerly PEN American Center) and Barbara Kingsolver to a U.S. citizen for a previously unpublished work of fiction that address issues of social justice.
-The prize was established by noted author Barbara Kingsolver, and is funded by her.
-Winning authors receive a $25,000 award and a publishing contract, from which they receive royalties.
+The Bellwether Prize, officially the PEN / Bellwether Prize for Socially Engaged Fiction, formerly known as the Bellwether Prize for Fiction, is a biennial award given by PEN America and Barbara Kingsolver to a U.S. citizen for a previously unpublished work of fiction that address issues of social justice.
+The prize was established by Kingsolver and is funded by her.
+Winning authors receive a USD25,000 award and a publishing contract, from which they receive royalties.

 Submissions are judged by a panel of authors whose work shows themes of social change.
 Authors who have served as judges include: Russell Banks, Martin Espada, Terry Karten, Maxine Hong Kingston, Ursula K. Le Guin, Barry Lopez, Toni Morrison, Ruth Ozeki, Grace Paley, and Anna Quindlen.

-In May 2011, PEN American Center announced it would take over administration of the prize, which will be known as the PEN/Bellwether Prize.
+In May 2011, PEN America (formerly the PEN American Center) announced it would administer the prize, known as the PEN/Bellwether Prize.
 The award is one of many PEN awards sponsored by International PEN affiliates in over 145 PEN centres around the world.
-The PEN American Center awards have been characterized as being among the "major" American literary prizes.
+PEN America awards were characterized in 2005 as among the "major" American literary prizes.